BaAmadoCamunas/cybersecurity/threat-intelligence/README.md

-# Phishing Analysis
+# Threat Intelligence

-This section focuses on investigating phishing attacks through email analysis, link inspection and threat intelligence techniques.
+This section focuses on enriching and analyzing indicators of compromise (IOCs) using threat intelligence techniques.

 ## Overview

-The goal of this section is to simulate real SOC phishing investigations, identifying malicious emails and extracting indicators of compromise (IOCs).
+The goal is to understand how SOC analysts use external data sources to contextualize and investigate potential threats.

 Topics may include:
-- Email header analysis
+- IP and domain analysis
-- Malicious URL investigation
+- File and hash reputation
-- IOC extraction and enrichment
+- IOC enrichment
-- Phishing campaign analysis
+- Threat context analysis

 ## Status

 Work in progress.
 Write-ups will be added as they are completed.